Ana Fernández / SEO

 1. Pre-training

-During this phase, the model reads huge volumes of text and learns to predict the next word in a sentence.
-For example, if you see:
+During this phase, the model reads enormous volumes of text and learns to predict the next word in a sentence.
+For example, if it sees:

-learn that “this” is much more likely than “ham”.
+it learns that “east” is much more likely than “ham.”

-This learning is not by human meaning, but by statistical probability.
+This learning is not based on human meaning, but on statistical probability.

-Using millions of examples, the model constructs internal representations of:
+With millions of examples, the model builds internal representations of:

 • Words and their relationships